 Over the next few years, the Education department continued to grow and expand its offerings.
-In light of amendments to the College and Institutes Act that gave university colleges the power to grant their own baccalaureate degrees, the Faculty began designing a new curriculum to serve as an independent program for Okanagan University College.
+In light of amendments to the College and Institutes Act that gave university colleges the power to grant their own baccalaureate degrees, the School began designing a new curriculum to serve as an independent program for Okanagan University College.
 This newly independent program was developed in 2000 with some key innovative features: student-centred teaching, integrated modularized courses, learning communities practica, and a capstone inquiry project.
 The program also included secondary specializations, the first being Math/Science.
 This program was launched in September 2002 and since then considerable growth has occurred, including additional secondary offerings in Trades/Technology, French, and Middle School programming.
 Also, graduate studies in Education are now available.
 The first to “roll-out” are the MA and MEd routes in Teaching and Learning.
 These offerings have been well received by teachers and educators in the region.

-The most significant historical change to our program, of course, is our Faculty’s transition to university status.
+The most significant historical change to our program, of course, is our School’s transition to university status.
 In September 2005 we opened our doors with a new graduate program, a new mandate, a new academic plan, and a new name: UBC Okanagan.

 UBC Okanagan is an institution designed to respond to the growth, and projected growth, in the southern interior of British Columbia by servicing the educational needs of the southern interior of the province—and beyond.
 Our enrolment reflects this growth as we currently graduate 65 Elementary specialists, 70 Secondary specialists, and approximately 25 graduate students every year.